Victoria Falls, Zimbabwe - Things to Do in Victoria Falls

 Top Things to Do in Victoria Falls

-White Water Rafting on the Zambezi River
+White Water Rafting on the Zambezi

-Helicopter Flight Over Victoria Falls
+Helicopter Flight over the Falls

 Getting There